Albert Antébi

-His fluency in French, Hebrew, Arabic and English, combined with his mastery of three or four different systems of law – Beth Din, Sharia, French Law, Ottoman Law, proved invaluable in assisting the early Jewish settlement in Palestine.
-In this regard, he was a key intermediary between Lord Rothschild and Arab notables in brokering the purchase of land for Jewish immigrants to the Rothschild settlements in Ottoman Palestine.
+His fluency in French, Hebrew, Arabic and English, combined with his mastery of three or four different systems of law – Jewish Beth Din, Muslim Sharia, French and Ottoman Law, proved invaluable in assisting the early Jewish settlement in Palestine.
+In this regard, he was a key intermediary between Baron Rothschild and Arab notables in brokering the purchase of land for Jewish immigrants to the Rothschild settlements in Ottoman Palestine.
 He was held in high regard by several families of Arab notables, such as the Husayni, the Khalidi and the Nashashibi, with whom he negotiated land purchases.
 He cooperated closely with the Hovevei Zion movement.

 Antébi however was opposed to the political Zionist project as developed by Theodor Herzl and his movement, regarding it as a threat to the slow incremental (Note: Letter of 11 July 1909: "If our Israelites pursue the end and not the appearance, they must move through progressive colonisation to arrive at an administrative and, at the same time, political, preponderance" (Si nos Israélites poursuivent le but et non la teinte, ils devraient passer par la colonisation progressive pour arriver à la prépondérance administrative et même politique).) development of a Jewish homeland.
 As early as December 1901 he warned:

 For the last few months Jerusalem has become the center of nationality struggles.
 Until then we were living peacefully.
 The Orientals were grateful to their European coreligionists for the help they brought to their moral and material misery.
 Zionism was created supposedly to bring about closer relations within Judaism; all it has succeeded in doing is to cause fighting between nationalities."